-Students may disagree with Student services representative's proposals and may request either through mail or telephone a revision of the "non conformity" solution by the Associate Dean.
-In extraordinary instances, issues will be brought up to the President of the Advisory Board for consultation.
+Students may disagree with Student services representative's proposals and may request either through mail or telephone a revision of the "non conformity" solution by the Provost.
+In extraordinary instances, issues will be brought up to the President for consultation.